liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 | forward seconds / iteration, excluding first | `3.8509 s` |
 | backward seconds / iteration, excluding first | `21.4941 s` |

 The next task should not replace production code.
-It should create a tiny memory-reduced custom-backward candidate and compare it against both the production full-output path and the current saved-state custom chunk path.
+It should first isolate the remaining pressure-only recurrence cost inside `step_forward_pressure_only`.
+Do not continue receiver-output, placeholder, or Python rematerialization micro-optimizations unless a new profile shows they are dominant.

 Current custom chunk result: